How To Make Instagram Videos That People Will Share

 Add important information and appealing visuals in the first frame (especially useful if your video freezes because of a poor internet connection, for example), and fill the first few first seconds of the video with the most important parts of your message.
 That way, the average audience member won’t miss anything!

 You also need to make sure your video is surrounded by the data that makes it shine.
 This means working on a compelling script that helps set the message from the start.
 Also, adding the appropriate geotags, hashtags and mentions can make a huge difference as far as reach goes.
+Make sure you use a good online video editor to assemble the different clips in the right order and to get the important elements to stand out

 5. For Better Performance: Measure, Improve, Repeat